luismartinezs/ai-coding-guide/docs/index.md

-# Guide to coding with AI
+# Title: Guide to fix issues in existing codebases using AI (or how to make vibe-coding boring again)

-How to use AI to code in large codebases and avoid making a mess.

 # Using AI to code blindly will lead to slop